hetupandya/git-myhelp/README.md

     cd alpha
     git remote add bravo ../bravo

-  > * The user copies the contents of repository `alpha` to other location
+  > * The user copies the contents of repository `alpha` to a different location
   > * They set up `bravo` as a remote repository on `alpha`.
 This adds some lines to the file at alpha/.git/config,
   >
   > * [remote "bravo"]